TiBillet/Fedow/README.md

 ### Create a new asset

+> [!WARNING]
-The currency asset can only be created if you have access to the server.
-No API point for that.
+> The currency asset can only be created if you have access to the server.
+No API for that.
+>

-The function returns a private key.
+>The function returns a private key.
 Don't lose it and store it in a safe place.
 It is encrypted on the server side and can never be revealed again.

 ```bash